Conflict of interest management on school property procurements

 - exclusion (e.g. excluding a supplier from bidding when staff from that organisation is involved in conducting the procurement)

-- for projects where the design component has a procurement value of $50,000 or more, the Project Manager/their organisation is excluded from bidding for or undertaking the design component
+- If the design services have a procurement value of $50,000 or more, the Project Manager/their organisation is excluded from bidding for/delivering the design services.

 Last reviewed: Has this been useful?
 Give us your feedback